solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ## Detailed Design

 The new protocol tries to do the following:
-1. Everyone freeze, no new blocks, no new votes, and no Turbine
+1. Everyone freezes, no new blocks, no new votes, and no Turbine
 2. Make all blocks which can potentially have been optimistically confirmed before the freeze propagate to everyone
 3. Make restart partipants' last votes before the freze propagate to everyone